 If you have been charged with a criminal offence and are considering whether to plead guilty or not guilty, you should seek legal advice immediately.

-At Guest Lawyers we offer free initial consultations (including in prisons) to assist with guilty or not guilty pleas.
+At Guest Lawyers we offer initial consultations (including in prisons) to assist with guilty or not guilty pleas.
 We act for all persons required to appear before the Magistrates and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.

 Our team of Brisbane criminal lawyers are licensed to practice across Australia and often travel to other states and territories to do so.
 Please get in touch with our lawyers to see how we can assist with your matter.